YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

 - Which products contribute to the revenue most and how is their sales performance?

-These metrics help the company to explore the reasons for sales decrease behind the customer behaviour.
+These questions help the company to explore the reasons for sales decrease behind the customer behaviour.
 I then organize this data within the database systems and load it to visualization software to generate the dashboard and report for stakeholders to consider as they strategize how to increase sales performance.

 - ### Results